 Marketers have understood the potential remarketing holds for every business on the block.
 Remarketing is a strategy that helps companies to increase conversion rates and enhance ROIs.

 Why does Google Ad remarketing works?
 It’s because customers who have previously visited your website can more likely come back to your website for another purchase.
 It’s because they have faith in you.

-Apparently, an ad popping up reminded them of you and now they are here once again, making another purchase!
+An ad popping up reminded them of you and now they are here once again, making another purchase!
 Sounds interesting, doesn’t it?
 That’s how it is.

 How does it work?

 Have you ever advertised on Google?
-Most companies prefer to invest budgets in experts from the best SEO Agency Dubai to help them with their advertising efforts.
+Most companies prefer to invest budgets in experts from the best SEO Agency in Dubai to help them with their advertising efforts.
 It’s more reliable and secure.

 Most advertisers add a piece of this code at the backend of their website and as a result, visitors can get added to their remarketing audiences from the cookies.